-User engagement is one of the most important indicators for evaluating the quality of brand communication in social media.
-Engagement describes how brands are able to trigger recipients’ responses which in turn can be viral media content.
+User engagement is one of the most important indicators for evaluating the quality of a brand’s communication strategy on social media.
+Engagement describes how brands are able to incite users’ responses.
 Through this, brands not only keep on engaging their fans but also their image on the web.

 The Facebook Algorithm (Formerly Edge Rank)

 The Facebook algorithm is responsible for displaying the content on the user’s’ feeds, evaluating whether it would be interesting for the user.
 This algorithm affects the reach of every post.

 Many factors matter when it comes to the algorithm.
 Some of the most important variables are Affinity – the person with the given Page, the weight of the post which is calculated using the number of activities performed on it, and time decay which is affected by the time since the publication of the post.

 These are Facebook statistics that give Page administrators in-depth information about their Pages.
 They can help track user behavior with published posts, find answers to questions such as “when is the best time of the week/day to post?” and “what kinds of posts are my most popular?”.
 This can help increase the efficiency and interaction of posts with the user-base.

 Frequency is the average number of times an ad has been displayed on the feed of a user.
 It is counted as the number of impressions divided by the total reach.